nitishgarg2002/assessment-Flutter/README.md

 ## :rocket: Get Up and Running in 5 Minutes

-You can get the Covid19-Vijay App up and running on your local dev environment in 5 minutes with these four steps:
+You can get the News App up and running on your local dev environment in 5 minutes with these four steps:

 1. **Install the Flutter SDK & Android Studio.
 [Instructions](https://medium.com/enappd/install-flutter-on-windows-and-mac-1fd1dde453ba).**